 Geryon is the Lord of the 6th Hell and claims dominion over all serpents.
 It's a fun title.
 Serpents lack enough sentience to serve Geryon, though he fancies the title.
 Sentient serpents do not regard Geryon as their god, like nagas and the yuan-ti.
 It is said that Geryon made overtures to the yuan-ti but they were well into their worship of the Histakus, their own racial god.

-Geryon is unique in the Hells as he aligned with Asmodei out of the Abyss, as a created eldar formed by Set to be the Lord of Serpents.
-Asmodei set Geryon on the 7th Plane to position an ally there against Mephisto.
-When Mephisto pushed Geryon back to the 6th and claimed both the 8th and 7th, Asmodei (as a concession) granted Geryon access to the Gate of Warp so that the abyssal eldar could continue to create.
+Geryon is unique in the Hells as he aligned with Asmodeus out of the Abyss, as a created eldar formed by Set to be the Lord of Serpents.
+Asmodeus set Geryon on the 7th Plane to position an ally there against Mephisto.
+When Mephisto pushed Geryon back to the 6th and claimed both the 8th and 7th, Asmodeus (as a concession) granted Geryon access to the Gate of Warp so that the abyssal eldar could continue to create.
 Some of the true hellacious spawn of Warp are Geryon's work.

 When Baphtomet, Lord of the 5th, reclaimed his fallen throne, Geryon assisted the Lord of Minotaurs and learned about the power Tehran worshippers can bring.
 Since that time, Geryon has recruited clerics, alchemists, and assassins to him with the promise of new venoms, toxins, and drugs.
 Though no longer the Lord of Serpents, he is the Lord of Venom.
 His worshippers follow a strict series of rituals with fatally addictive drugs, through which they can achieve clerical powers and commune with Geryon.
 It is said there are entire nations enslaved to Geryon by these narcotics.